rehanone/puppet-git/CONTRIBUTING.md

       - Push your changes to a topic branch in your fork of the repository.

-      - Submit a pull request to the repository in the eikranex organization.
+      - Submit a pull request to the repository on github.

 The long version
 ================